-When explaining to children the significance of the civil rights movement and the impact Martin Luther King, Jr. made as an activist, there are plenty of resources available for families when it comes to this heavy subject matter.
+When explaining the significance of the civil rights movement and the impact Martin Luther King, Jr. made as an activist to children, there are plenty of resources available for families when it comes to discussing this heavy subject matter.

 These projects, books, events and activities will help familiarize your children with MLK and the themes of equality and peace on a level they can understand.
 If your child has Martin Luther King, Jr. day off from school, set aside some time to learn about the civil rights leader together.

-According to reviews, this biography is perfect for elementary students who are being introduced to Martin Luther King, Jr.’s message for the first time.
-The book explores MLK’s life and fight for justice while staying appropriate for young children and serving as a conversation starter.
+This biography is perfect for elementary students who are being introduced to Martin Luther King, Jr.’s message for the first time.
+The book explores MLK’s life and fight for justice while staying appropriate for young children, making it a great conversation starter.

 Sometimes the easiest way for a child to learn is through art.
 These free printables from Crayola are simple and age appropriate, plus they could be a good way to follow up reading an MLK book together.
-Grab some crayons and markers and get to creating.
+Grab some crayons and markers and start creating.

 Chicago and the suburbs usually has family events to help commemorate the day.
 Check out our calendar to find this year’s events.
-We also suggest checking out these two MLK-related exhibits: The March at DuSable Museum of African American History and Remembering Dr. King: 1929-1968 at Chicago History Museum.
+We also suggest checking out these two MLK-related exhibits: King Day at DuSable Museum of African American History and Martin Luther King Jr. Day at Chicago History Museum.